 In this scenario, an organization can deploy its entire SharePoint farm in the cloud and dynamically scale all components to get additional capacity, or it can extend its on-premises deployment to the cloud to increase capacity and improve performance, when needed.
 The scenario focuses on organizations that want the full SharePoint experience for application development and enterprise content management.
 The more complex sites also can include enhanced reporting, Power View, PerformancePoint, PowerPivot, in-depth charts, and most other SharePoint site capabilities for end-to-end, full functionality.

-To implement a completely customized SharePoint website on Azure, an organization must deploy an Active Directory domain in the cloud and provision new VMs into this domain.
-Then, a VM running SQL Server 2012 must be created and configured as part of a SharePoint farm.
+To implement a completely customized SharePoint website on Azure, an organization must deploy an Active Directory domain in the cloud and provision new virtual machines into this domain.
+Then, a virtual machine running SQL Server 2012 must be created and configured as part of a SharePoint farm.
 Finally, the SharePoint farm must be created, load balanced, and connected to Active Directory and SQL Server (Figure 6).

 Figure 6: Completely customized SharePoint-based website

 The following steps show how to create a customized SharePoint farm environment from prebuilt images available in the image library.
-Note, however, that you also can upload SharePoint farm VMs to the image library, and authorized users can choose those VMs to build the required SharePoint farm on Azure.
+Note, however, that you also can upload SharePoint farm virtual machines to the image library, and authorized users can choose those virtual machines to build the required SharePoint farm on Azure.